DeJorgev/DeJorgev/README.md

 Hi!
 My name is Jorge, I am currently a Junior developer.

-I define myself as a pragmatic programer that enjoys my love-hate relationship with this binary world... at least most of the time. 😅
+I define myself as a pragmatic programer that enjoys my love-hate relationship with this binary world... \n at least most of the time. 😅

 - 📚 I'm finishing Cross-Platform Application Development studies but I also have some experience developing games.